Wayne Schmidt's Cooking Page!

-Many years ago there was a boxed dessert mix called spoon candy.
+In the early 1970s Jello sold a boxed dessert mix called spoon candy.
 It was simply vanilla pudding topped with a shell of chocolate.

 Mix up a batch of Jell-O brand vanilla instant pudding.
 (I tested ready-made Swiss Miss, the instant French vanilla, and Jell-o's cooked puddings and the plain instant vanilla had the best flavor and texture for this dessert.)
 Pour the mix into four dessert dishes (wine glasses make a more elegant presentation) and let it set in a refrigerator for at least one hour.

 Once the pudding has set, melt three ounces by weight of Dove Promises milk chocolate with two tablespoons of vegetable oil in a double boiler.
 (The oil thins out the chocolate so that it cuts easily with a spoon and so that it flows to form a thin layer on the pudding.
 I tested several different chocolates and the Dove milk worked the best.)
 Stir until the mixture is smooth and pours easily.
 Pour one tablespoon of the melted chocolate onto the center of the pudding and swirl the dish around to spread the chocolate in a thin layer.
 If too much chocolate is used it will form such a strong shell than instead of being cut with a spoon it'll squash the pudding under it up and around the sides.
 Let the chocolate turn hard in the refrigerator for ten minutes.
 That's it.
 Eat as is or top with whipped cream.